epap011/starter-hugo-academic/content/authors/admin/_index.md

     url: https://en.uoc.gr/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include performance engineering, cloud computing and distributed copmuting.
+bio: My research interests include performance engineering, cloud computing and data engineering.

 # Interests to show in About widget
 interests:
   - Performance Engineering
-  - Cloud Computing
+  - Cloud Enginering
-  - Distributed Computing
+  - Data Engineering

 # Education to show in About widget
 education: